 The program runs from September to May and includes paid training.
-Apprentices are paid $15 per hour for 20 hours a week.
-Our administrative office is open Monday to Friday from 10am to 6pm.
+Apprentices are paid $15 per hour for 24 hours a week.
+Our hours of operation are Monday to Friday from 10am to 6pm.
 Weekly schedules vary by department.
 Need-based scholarships are available.

 Through these programs, apprentices will:

-- Work directly with a mentor in their area of focus
+- Work directly with a department supervisor and colleagues

-- Participate in paid training
+- Participate in a three-day paid training

-- Observe rehearsals and performances, when possible
+- Attend rehearsals and performances, when possible

-Highly qualified program candidates will possess:
+Qualified program candidates will possess:

 - A compelling connection to the program’s mission and purpose

-- Current authorization to work in the U.S.
+- Current authorization to work in the US

 - A willingness to learn